ith-harvey/book-reader/README.md

 # book-reader

-A community driven blog management and discovery platform.
+A book management and discovery platform.

 ### Problem Statement: